saoirse-defi/CI-MS3-hashboard/README.md

     * Heavy user traffic in order to get our brand in front of as many eyeballs as possible.
     * Fast load times to ensure impatient users don't leave the site.

-### User Stories Testing

-1. This application satisfies the needs of the user by:
-    * Having a clean UI, based on the princibles of material design.
-    * Ensuring that all text on the website is leigible at a quick glance.
-    * Being designed in an efficent manner, compressing data wherever possible.

-2. Advertiser needs are satisfied by this project as:
-    * The site's content is advertiser-friendly and non-controvertial.
-    * The web application is designed to maintain users attention by providing value.
-    * The application is efficiently designed.

 ### Design Choices